 Keep your recipients interested

-With the recent updates on data protection like the GDPR in the EU and California’s Data Protection Act, your opted-in email list is more valuable than ever.
-The success of your business is dependent on your customers.
-Make it the goal of your email program to maintain their interest.
+The success of your business is dependent on your customers, make it the goal of your email program to maintain their interest.

 Unlike social media followers, you own your subscriber email list.
 There’s no gatekeeper that charges you every time you send an email, but subscribers are only valuable if you can reach them.
 Send out emails with evergreen, valuable content at the right time for each subscriber.
 This keeps them happy and satisfied with your product or service long after the initial transaction.